vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 SourceMapBuilder
 ```

 Keep enums small.
+Store the resulting source map in the normal scan/session snapshot path alongside assets, diagnostics, match facts, and explicit collections.
+A scanner should not have to return source annotations through a separate side channel.

-Do not add layers, presentation hints, `VisualizationService`, `StaticSequenceMap`, or `SequenceTimeline`.
+Do not add annotation layers, UI color/presentation hints, `VisualizationService`, `StaticSequenceMap`, or `SequenceTimeline`. `SourceValueDisplay` is allowed as a small scalar formatting hint for inspectors; it is not a widget or theme instruction.

-## Phase 2: Add SourceMap usage for non-sequence data
+## Phase 2: Add a small SourceMap proof for non-sequence data

-Add annotation calls for:
+Add a small number of annotation calls for:

 ```text
 headers